model-checking/kani/rfc/src/rfcs/0002-function-stubbing.md

     assert!(foo("hello"));
 }
 ```
-The call to the trait method `DoIt::do_it` is unresolvable in the stub `bar` when the type variable `T` is instantiated with the type `&str`.
+The call to the trait method `DoIt::do_it` is unresolvable in the stub `bar` when the type parameter `T` is instantiated with the type `&str`.
 On the other hand, our approach provides some flexibility, such as allowing our earlier example of mocking randomization: both `rand::random` and `my_random` have the type `() -> T`, but in the first case `T` is restricted such that the type `Standard` implements `Distribution<T>`, whereas in the latter case `T` has to implement `kani::Arbitrary`.
-This trait mismatch is harmless because it does not result in any unresolvable behavior when `T` is instantiated with `u32`.
+This trait mismatch is allowed because at this call site `T` is instantiated with `u32`, which implements `kani::Arbitrary`.

 ### Pedagogy